coltongrainger/blog/all-pages.md

 ## meta

-Right now I'm not using a tag cloud (doing so would be an example of [premature optimization](http://wiki.c2.com/?PrematureOptimization)).
+Right now I'm not using a tag cloud (doing so would be [premature optimization](http://wiki.c2.com/?PrematureOptimization)).
 That is, until I have momentum in a career/field of research, I see tags as a noncritical part of my writing.
 Analogously, from Knuth,
 > Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.

 For me, the "debugging and maintenance" is as revising and moving around old information.
 So no tag cloud.